TIT8/go-api/README.md

    But it's important to remember that Telegram is just an API endpoint, and it's entirely possible to send messages to chats from the browser as well (see [here](https://stackoverflow.com/questions/73084236/send-message-to-telegram-through-html-form-using-javascript) for an example).
 The same applies to the verification API of friendly captcha, which you can find [here](https://docs.friendlycaptcha.com/#/verification_api).

-2. This API can be extended with additional features, such as the ability to directly receive files and create pull requests to the GitHub repository, something that cannot be achieved in the browser.
-Indeed, it handles also POST requests sent from Google Form when someone send files to maintainers (through an [AppScript](https://github.com/TIT8/go-api/blob/master/Post.gs) inside the form).
+2. This API can be extended with additional features, such as the ability to directly receive files and create pull requests to the GitHub repository or even send emails to maintainers, capabilities that cannot be achieved in the browser alone.
+Indeed, it also handles POST requests sent from Google Forms when someone submits files to maintainers (utilizing an [AppScript](https://github.com/TIT8/go-api/blob/master/Post.gs) embedded within the form).

+3. Through this API, we can filter incoming data; if the data is too large or of the wrong type, it is rejected before reaching Telegram.
+This serves as a security shield before sending emails or messages to maintainers.

 ## Testing